realworldocaml/book/book/testing.md

 In some ways, OCaml's type-system makes this worse, by enhancing the illusion that you can get by without testing.
 After all, many trivial bugs are caught cheaply by OCaml's type system, no testing required.
-But make no mistake, type system or no type system, testing is essential as your systems evolve and grow more complex.
+But make no mistake, with or without types, testing is essential for developing and evolving complex software systems.

-One way to improve the situtation is to fix the tedium problem.
-With the right tools, writnig tests can be made lightweight and fun.
+One way to improve the situation is to fix the tedium problem.
+With the right tools, writing tests can be made lightweight and fun.
 With better infrastructure in place, you'll find yourself writing more tests, and your creations will be more reliable as a result.